Is League of Legends Kid-Friendly?

 But if your child is younger or struggles with self-regulation, you’re better off exploring gentler alternatives until they’re ready.

-FAQs about What Other Parents Are Asking About League of Legends
+FAQs on What Parents Often Ask About League of Legends